Welcome to the National Bread Museum of Grain-Baking-Bread Culture's

 Many universities have "Special Collections" Libraries/Archives.
 If they allow in-person viewing, usually by appointment, from my experience, you select from the digital database - you can't eyeball the archives in person.
 Also, you may need to have an "approved" reason to see these items.
 The requested books (usually a limit) are brought out; you wear cotton gloves which they give you, along with a pencil & pad of paper.
 You can't have your purse, etc. with you in the room.
 There are lockers to store personal items.
 The following are some of the libraries with cookbook collections for the possibility of visiting, & you'd call to find out the requirements.

-The Atlas Obscura website lists 4 cookbook collections in libraries:
+The Atlas Obscura website lists the following 4 cookbook collections in libraries at this website:

 https://www.atlasobscura.com/articles/cookbook-libraries